sanity-io/sanity-template-nextjs-clean/README.md

 ### Step 2.
 Set up the environment

 Use the Deploy Button below.
 It will let you deploy the starter using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-sanity-example) as well as connect it to your Sanity Content Lake using [the Sanity Vercel Integration][integration].
+Assuming you setup a project in the previous step, you will be able to select your project when stepping through the wizard.

 [![Deploy with Vercel](https://vercel.com/button)][vercel-deploy]